 Discussing financial issues can be challenging in any relationship.
 Full disclosure before marriage can help both partners better plan for their future together.

-“Nobody plans on getting a divorce or having multiple marriages but the reality is it happens more often than you think,” says Nick Ritchie, director, wealth planning at RBC Wealth Management in London.
 “Ending a marriage or starting a family can be complicated enough without thinking about consolidating finances.
-But, when we have the right conversations early, it can go much more smoothly.”
+However, when you have the right conversations early, it can go much more smoothly.”

-“It’s about being clear about what each of you is bringing into the marriage, what the relative value of those assets may be, which of those assets are to become marital property, and which ones are going to continue to be owned individually,” she says.
+“It’s important to disclose early on what each spouse will bring to the marriage, both in terms of assets and liabilities,” says Dean Moore, managing director and head of Wealth Planning at RBC Wealth Management in the British Isles.
+“Being clear on what the relative value of those assets may be, which of those assets are to become marital property, and which ones are going to continue to be owned individually, can help inform a plan to protect the other spouse.”

 This includes any obligations to parents or previous spouses, which may be particularly relevant if there are children involved.
 If one partner is paying child support, an ex-spouse could potentially seek higher support if the new marriage results in an improved financial status.